dhfbk/job-unfair/README.md

 <img src="./images/intro-jobs.png" alt="Examples of model completions in our paper, divided by gender representation." width="400"/>
 </div>

 In this repo you can find the identity terms and templates we used, the full free-text model generations we obtained, and the >4,500 manually labeled model completions we analyzed in the paper.
-The data can be found in the **data** folder.